ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 Lastly we want to mention two major side-benefits of using the proposed standard, which drastically lowers hurdles in onboarding web2 users and increase their security;

-- New users can participate in dApps/DeFi without ever owning crypto currency (when gas-fees are paid through a third-party account, typically the ASSET issuer, who signs `transferAnchor()` transactions)
+- New users, e.g `0xaa...aa` (Fig.1), can use gasless wallets, hence participate in Web3/dApps/DeFi and mint+transfer tokens without ever owning crypto currency.
+Gas-fees may be paid through a third-party account `0x..gasPayer` (Fig.1).
+The gas is typically covered by the ASSET issuer, who signs `transferAnchor()` transactions
 - Users cannot get scammed.
 Common attacks (e.g. wallet-drainer scams) are no longer possible or easily reverted, since only the anchored NFT can be stolen, not the ASSET itself.
 Also mishaps like transferring the NFT to the wrong account, losing access to an account etc can be mitigated by executing another `transferAnchor()` transaction based on proofing control over the `ASSET`, i.e. the physical object.